timescale/docs/promscale/quick-start.md

 # Promscale quick start
-Use Docker Compose to quickly install Promscale as a single data store for your metrics and traces with full Prometheus and OpenTelemetry support, including seamless integration with Grafana and Jaeger.
+You can use Docker Compose to easily run Promscale in an isolated environment built with Docker containers.
+This quick-start guide demonstrates how to use Compose to set up and run Promscale as a single data store for your metrics and traces with full Prometheus and OpenTelemetry support, including seamless integration with Grafana and Jaeger.

 Before you begin, make sure that you have [installed Docker Compose][docker-compose].